discordia-space/CEV-Eris/html/ingame_manuals/README.txt

-INGAME MANUALS
+IN69AME69ANUALS

-Ingame manuals are simple HTML files with basic information.
-They are linked to specific items/commands, such as the AI's display help command, or engine setup guide.
-Point of these files is to allow creation of basic guides for players which don't want to use wiki.
+In69ame69anuals are simple HTML files with basic information.
+They are linked to specific items/commands, such as the AI's display help command, or en69ine setup 69uide.
+Point of these files is to allow creation of basic 69uides for players which don't want to use wiki.